-- Obstetrics: One spouse/coach/visitor.
-Doulas also permitted when the obstetrician is aware of their requested presence and they have been part of the prenatal process.
+- Obstetrics: One spouse/labor coach/support person.
+Doulas are also permitted when the obstetric provider is aware of their requested presence and they have been part of the prenatal process.

-- All other inpatient areas including critical care: One visitor at any one time from 11 am to 8 pm each day.
+- All other inpatient areas including critical care: Two visitors at any one time from 11 am to 8 pm each day.
+Pediatric visitors under age 2 are discouraged because of their inability to mask.
 Exceptions may be made at the time of unit admission or for care plan discussions.

-- End of Life in any inpatient area: Up to four family members at any one time may visit patients likely to expire within 24 hours (all areas) – visit times to be managed by the care team.
+- End of Life in any inpatient area: Up to four family members at any one time may visit patients likely to expire within 24 hours (all areas).
+Visiting times to be managed by the care team.

 - PARC Unit: Visitors not permitted